TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 23/Proverbs 23.17.md

 ---

-Let not thy heart envy sinners; But [be thou] in the fear of Jehovah all the day long:
+Don't let your heart envy sinners; but rather fear Yahweh all the day long.